-Use the following steps to stop the system using the HMC.
+Use the following steps to stop the system by using the HMC:

 - 1. In the navigation area, expand the Systems Management folder. - 2.
 Click the Servers icon. - 3.
 In the Contents area, select the managed system. - 4.
-Select Tasks, then Operations, and then Power Off - 5.
+Select Tasks > Operations > Power Off. - 5.
 Select the appropriate power-off mode and click OK.